shekhargulati/52-technologies-in-2016/36-webpack/README.md

 ```
 The command and its output is shown above.

-Now, if you reload your page you will see the profile page working fine.
+Now, if you reload your page, you will see the profile page working fine.

-You can also make webpack watch for changes and automatically generate bundle.
+You can also make webpack watch for changes and automatically generate a bundle.
 To do that you have to launch webpack with watch flag as shown below.

 ```bash
 $ webpack -w js/profile.js dist/bundle.js
 ```

-This time webpack will process will not shutdown and keep running.
-As you make change, a new bundle will be generated.
+This time the webpack process will not shutdown and keep running.
+As you make changes, a new bundle will be generated.
 You just have to reload your webpage in your browser.
 Go to `profile.js` and change name as shown below.
 Refresh your webpage and you will see the changes.

 ```javascript
 var user = {